-Generation of a CRISPR locus C gene deletion strain ( $\Delta C$ )- The deletion of the CRISPR locus C was achieved by using the pop-in/pop-out method as described previously

-(24,25,29).
-The region upstream of the gene for CRISPR locus C was PCR amplified with flanking regions from the chromosomal DNA of H. volcanii strain H119 using primers Cdelup (containing the restriction site KpnI) and Cdelupi (containing the restriction site EcoRV).
-The resulting 300 base pair PCR fragment was subsequently cloned into the vector pTA131 (digested with KpnI and EcoRV), yielding pTA131-Cup.
-Next the region downstream of the locus C gene was amplified using primers Cdeldo (containing the restriction site XbaI) and Cdeldoi (containing the restriction site EcoRV).
-The resulting 500 bp fragment was cloned into the plasmid pTA131-Cup (digested with EcoRV and XbaI), yielding plasmid pTA131-Cupdo.
+Generation of a CRISPR Locus C Gene Deletion Strain (ΔC)- The deletion of the CRISPR locus C was achieved by using the pop-in/pop-out method as described previously (24, 25, 29).
+The region upstream of the gene for CRISPR locus C was PCRamplified with flanking regions from the chromosomal DNA of H. volcanii strain H119 using primers Cdelup (containing the restriction site KpnI) and Cdelupi (containing the restriction site EcoRV).
+The resulting 300-bp PCR fragment was subsequently cloned into the vector pTA131 (digested with KpnI and EcoRV), yielding pTA131-Cup.
+Next, the region downstream of the locus C gene was amplified using primers Cdeldo (containing the restriction site XbaI) and Cdeldoi (containing the restriction site EcoRV).
+The resulting 500-bp fragment was cloned into the plasmid pTA131-Cup (digested with EcoRV and XbaI), yielding plasmid pTA131-Cupdo.
 This plasmid was digested with EcoRV to insert the marker gene trpA (coding for tryptophan synthase A).
-The tryptophan marker trpA was amplified using plasmid pTA132 (27) as template and oligonucleotides TRP1/TRP2, cloning of the trpA marker gene into the plasmid pTA131-Cupdo resulted in pTA131-CupdoTrp.
+The tryptophan marker trpA was amplified using plasmid pTA132 (27) as template and oligonucleotides TRP1/TRP2, and cloning of the trpA marker gene into the plasmid pTA131-Cupdo resulted in pTA131-CupdoTrp.
 Plasmids were passaged through E. coli GM121 to prevent methylation, and H. volcanii strain H119 was subsequently transformed with this construct to allow integration (pop-in) of the plasmid into the genome.
-The subsequent selection for loss of the pyrE2 marker by plating on 5-fluoroorotic acid (5-FOA) revealed pop-out mutants.
-To confirm the removal of the gene for CRISPR locus C we performed a southern blot analysis.
-Chromosomal DNA was isolated from the wild type and potential locus gene deletion mutants.
-Southern blot C hybridisation was performed as described (27). with the following modifications: 10 μg of SacII-digested DNA was separated on a 0.8% agarose gel and transferred to a nylon membrane (HybondTM-N, GE Healthcare).
-A 250 bp fragment of the downstream region of locus C was amplified using primers Cdeldoi and DOmitteC, the fragment was radioactively labelled using $\alpha$ -P-dCTP and random prime kit ReadiprimeTMII (GE Healthcare) and subsequently used as a hybridisation probe (Suppl.
-Figure 5).
+The subsequent selection for loss of the pyrE2 marker by plating on 5-fluoroorotic acid revealed pop-out mutants.
+To confirm the removal of the gene for

+CRISPR locus C, we performed a Southern blot analysis.
+Chromosomal DNA was isolated from the wild type and potential locus C gene deletion mutants.
+Southern blot hybridization was performed as described (27), with the following modifications.
+10 μ g of SacII-digested DNA was separated on a 0.8% agarose gel and transferred to a nylon membrane (HybondTM-N, GE Healthcare).
+A 250-bp fragment of the downstream region of locus C was amplified using primers Cdeldoi and DOmitteC, and the fragment was radioactively labeled using [α -32P]dCTP and random prime kit ReadiprimeTMII (GE Healthcare) and subsequently used as a hybridization probe.
-Plasmid invader tests- The invader plasmid construct pTA352-PAM3CSp1 (30)pTA409-PAM3CSp1 (16) were generated based on the Haloferax shuttle vectors pTA352 (pHV1, leuB) (31) and pTA409 (pHV1, pyrE2) (26) including spacer 1 of the CRISPR locus C (C1) and the PAM sequence TTC (PAM3)(16,21). control reaction As a

-Haloferax cells expressing the icrRNA (wt or mutants) were transformed with the vector without insert (pTA352 or pTA409).
-Plasmids were passaged through E. coli GM121 cells (to avoid methylation) and were then introduced into Haloferax cells using the PEG method (27,28).
+Plasmid Invader Tests-The invader plasmid constructs pTA352-PAM3CSp1 (30) and pTA409-PAM3CSp1 (16) were generated based on the Haloferax shuttle vectors pTA352 (pHV1, leuB) (31) and pTA409 (pHV1, pyrE2) (26), including spacer 1 of the CRISPR locus C (C1) and the PAM sequence TTC (PAM3) (16, 21).
+As a control reaction, Haloferax cells expressing the icrRNA (WT or mutants) were transformed with the vector without insert (pTA352 or pTA409).
+Plasmids were passaged through E. coli GM121 cells (to avoid methylation) and were then introduced into Haloferax cells using the PEG method (27, 28).
 To confirm the identification of a functional invader sequence, H. volcanii cells were transformed at least three times with the plasmid invader construct or the control vector.
-For plasmid invader tests transformations with at least a 100-fold reduction in transformation rates are considered successful interference reactions (21,32).High reductions transformation rates provide evidence for high targeting efficiency of the crRNA analysed.
+For plasmid invader tests, transformations with at least a 100-fold reduction in transformation rates are considered successful interference reactions (21, 32).
+High reductions in transformation rates provide evidence for high targeting efficiency of the crRNA analyzed.

-Northern blot hybridisation- Total RNA was isolated if not stated otherwise from exponentially growing H. volcanii cells as described (16).
-After separation of 10 $\mu$ g RNA (total RNA) on 8% denaturing gels, RNA molecules were transferred to nylon membranes (Hybond-N+, GE Healthcare) and incubated with oligonucleotides against the spacer 1 from locus C (primer C1).
-The primer was radioactively labelled at the 5' end with $\gamma$ -32P-ATP and subsequently used for hybridisation.
+Northern Blot Hybridization-Total RNA was isolated, unless stated otherwise, from exponentially growing H. volcanii cells as described (16).
+After separation of 10 μ g of RNA (total RNA) on 8% denaturing gels, RNA molecules were transferred to nylon membranes (Hybond-N+, GE Healthcare) and incubated with oligonucleotides against the spacer 1 from locus C (primer C1).
+The primer was radioactively labeled at the 5' end with [γ -32P]ATP and subsequently used for hybridization.